scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

    If you use NoSQL or multiple databases, it is recommended to specify the mid-time of the **period** that you created in the document [Backup NoSQL database guide](./BackupNoSQL.md).

-1. Update database.properties based on the newly restored database.
+1. Update database.properties/ledger.properties/auditor.properties based on the newly restored database.

    The PITR feature restores databases as another instance.
 So, you must update endpoint information in the custom values file of Scalar products to access the newly restored databases.